yogitami/notes/Kubernetes.md

 ---

 ## 🔐 ConfigMap & Secret (External Configuration)
-ConfigMaps and Secrets must be connected to Pods.
+- ConfigMaps and Secrets must be connected to Pods.
+- ConfigMaps and Secrets are both ways to store configuration data separately from your application code.
+They're like external configuration files that your pods can read.
+- Ex: environments/acceptance/configuration/global-apps.yaml (Referenced by your Terraform modules) (Get converted to ConfigMaps by Helm!)

+  #### How pod uses config map and secrets.
+  - In deployments, We can values into load spec.template.spec.env like this
+    ```
+    name: KAFKA_BOOTSTRAP
+          valueFrom:
+            configMapKeyRef:
+              name: onboarding-config
+              key: KAFKA_BOOTSTRAP
+    ```

 ### ConfigMap
 - Stores non-sensitive configuration (e.g., DB URL).